 You may, if you measure the execution time of the program, find that it runs a bit longer than the time you have entered.
 This is because the computer's time estimate is based only on the active part of the program, not on the time spent moving the lens into or out of the solution.
-The Advanced Computer Gradient IIITM displays how much time remains in the cycle.
-After the START buttonis pushed, the display will show total execution time and proceed to count down.
+The Advanced Computer Gradient IV[TM] displays how much time remains in the cycle.
+After moving to START push the knob, the display will show total execution time and proceed to count down.

-NOTE: The execution time displayed for a given program may not be exactly the requested time, as the internal computer calculates the cycle execution time based upon all of the parameters entered.
+NOTE: The execution time displayed for a given program may not be exactly the requested time, as the internal computer calculates the cvc le execution time based upon all of the parameters entered.

-The START function button causes the computer to begin its calculations and initiate execution of the selected program.
-While the program is running, the red lights on the front panel will be out to let you know that it is working, even if you cannot see any motion.
-A red light on the control panel will be on when the computer is waiting for input to some function.
-When it is running a cycle, all lights will be off.
+The START function causes the computer to begin its calculations and initiate execution of the selected program.
+While the program is running, the time countdown on the front panel will be out to let you know that it is working, even if you cannot see any motion.